CaNS-World/CaNS-Fizzy/README.md

 ## Motivation

-This numerical toolkit enables the simulation of two-phase flow in canonical configurations on modern computing architectures: the ACDI method for interface capturing has been selected because its features allow to preserve the effciency and GPU scalability of the single phase FFT-based flow solver that lays at the foundation of the present code.
-The one-fluid formulation, combined with the one-equation transport of the phase field, facilitates the extension of the code to more complex numerical strategies or the implementation of different discretization schemes.
+This numerical tool serves as an efficient base two-fluid Navier-Stokes solver for high-resolution simulations of turbulent multiphase flows.
+It enables the simulation of two-phase flow in canonical configurations on modern (GPU-based) parallel computing architectures, taking advantage of the efficiency of the base single-phase solver that was used as the starting point.
+The ACDI method for interface capturing has been selected due to its accuracy and suitability for GPU-based simulations.
+The one-fluid formulation, combined with the one-equation transport of the phase field, facilitates the extension of the code to more complex numerical strategies to, for instance, introduce complex geometries (such as immersed-boundary methods).

 ## Method